thumbsup/thumbsup.github.io/docs/configuration.md

 and a link is provided for download.
 When the settings are off, the download link points to a web-friendly (resized) version instead.

+#### \-\-cleanup

+When enabled (`--cleanup true`) this will generate the website as usual, but also delete any **output** media files that are no longer referenced.

+For example if you delete a photo from the **input** folder, it will automatically delete the corresponding thumbnail since no album refers to it anymore.

+*Note:* this never deletes any files from the input folder itself.

 #### \-\-albums-from

 If you choose `folders`, the album structure will exactly mirror the folder structure on disk.